 YES.
 The expiration of the additional benefits is based on the dates for which you are claiming unemployment, not the date of the redetermination of your claim.

 - 16) Are RUIA benefits still exempt from sequestration?

-NO. The temporary benefits created under the CARES Act, CARWA, and ARPA are not subject to sequestration.
-Under CARWA, beginning January 3, 2021, all benefits under the RUIA (including normal UI and SI benefits as well as normal extended UI and SI benefits) will be exempt from sequestration until 30 days after the Presidential declaration of a national emergency concerning COVID-19 terminates.
+YES.
+Under CARWA, beginning January 3, 2021, all benefits under the RUIA (including normal UI and SI benefits as well as normal extended UI and SI benefits) are exempt from sequestration until 30 days after the Presidential declaration of a national emergency concerning COVID-19 terminates.
 The RRB will publish additional information regarding the re-sequestration of RUIA benefits when the end date of the Presidential declaration of a national emergency is known.